stuart-knock/docs/UserGuide/UserGuide-Tutorial_Parameter_Space_Exploration.rst

 .. figure:: screenshots/simulator_pse_configuration.jpg
   :width: 60%
   :align: center

+  Parameter Space Exploration (PSE)

 Each point in this two dimensional graph represents two metrics: by default Global Variance corresponds to the size of the point and Variance of the Variance of nodes maps the color scale.